arjun0200/House-Price-Predictor/README.md

 ## Installation

-Here I use  very basic Linear Machine Learning Algorithm which are LinearRegression and Ridge.
+Here I use  very basic regression Machine Learning Algorithm which are LinearRegression and Ridge.
 I used bootstrap and flask module to deployment in pycharm.